How to keep your Christmas tree alive a little longer, according to a farmer - NewsBreak

 Luckily, a farmer in Oregon is willing to share his tips for keeping trees in tip-top condition.

 Justin Timm of Frog Pond Farm in Wilsonville said trees are extra thirsty in 2021 because of the drought.
-So if you want to keep a pre-cut tree alive, make sure you’re keeping it hydrated.Arkansas facing Christmas tree shortage as holidays approach
+So if you want to keep a pre-cut tree alive, make sure you’re keeping it hydrated.Oh, Christmas tree?
+Shortages expected nationwide due to droughts

 Timm said everyone who purchases a tree should give it a fresh cut on the bottom, and that the tree should be placed in water within 45 minutes of the new cut.
 Any longer than that, and the sap will close the bottom of the tree, preventing it from taking on any more water unless it’s cut again.